boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ## Communication

 The easiest way to communicate with elastic search is though restful HTTP requests.
-I personally found it easiest to do this when testing and trying ideas using Postman https://www.getpostman.com/ Once I had things working I converted them into code which made appropiate restful GET/POST/PUT/DELETE requests.
-CURL would work just as well for this, however I found that Postman's ability to control headers with dropdowns and saving of requests useful.
+I personally found it easiest to do this when testing and trying ideas using Postman https://www.getpostman.com/ Once I had things working I converted them into code which made appropriate restful GET/POST/PUT/DELETE requests.
+CURL would work just as well for this, however I found that Postman's ability to control headers with drop-downs and saving of requests useful.

 There are many different API wrappers for Elastic written for different languages, however I humbly suggest that you avoid them.
 The reasons being,